 I came to the realization some time ago that my job makes more sense (and gets a lot more fun) when boiled down to one core function: storytelling.
 That means finding out what motivates people, what best defines who they are.
 It means realizing that pages and pages of copy isn’t always most effective; sometimes it’s best to help people tell their own stories, or to look at the data trail left in the wake of major news events.

-I work at Seattlepi.com, the news site that remained after the closure of the Seattle Post-Intelligencer newspaper.
-I covered breaking news, politics and higher education for the PI until it ceased print publication in 2009.
+I’m currently a managing editor at msnNOW, Microsoft’s trending news site.
+Before that, I worked at Seattlepi.com, the news site that remained after the closure of the Seattle Post-Intelligencer newspaper.
+I also covered breaking news, politics and higher education for the PI until it ceased print publication in 2009.
 Between those gigs, I wrote about small business, consumer issues and other economic topics for The Daily Herald in Everett, Washington.
 And as an undergraduate at the University of Washington, I edited The Daily.

 I hope this site answers your questions.
 But if not, feel free to get in touch using the form below.